Your Down Payment

 - Carry-Back loans

-With a carry-back mortgage, the seller loans you part of his or her equity.
-In this scenario, you would borrow the majority of the purchase price from a traditional lender and finance the remaining amount with the seller.
-Often, this kind of second mortgage has a higher rate of interest.
+In the option of the seller "carrying back a second mortgage," the you borrow part of the seller's home equity..
+The buyer finances most of the purchase price with a traditional mortgage program and finances the remaining funds with the seller.
+Typically, this type of second mortgage has a higher rate of interest.

 The satisfaction will be the same, no matter which method you use to come up with your down payment.
 Your brand new home will be worth it!

 Want to discuss the best options for down payments?
 Give us a call: 4787462063.